THE 2023 LIPMAN FAMILY PRIZE APPLICATION IS NOW CLOSED!

 We have deep respect for change-makers implementing cutting-edge solutions to poverty and inequality around the world and review each application to the Lipman Family Prize with thoughtfulness and care.

-Our application process consists of four main phases- application submission and reviews, due diligence, selection of the honorees and partnership development.
+Our application process consists of four main phases- application submission and reviews, due diligence, selection of the winners and partnership development.
 Applications are reviewed under the supervision of staff and faculty at the University of Pennsylvania.
 All applicants will be notified in September whether or not they will continue to be considered in that year’s selection process.
-The winners and grand prize winning organization will be announced in April 2023.
+The winners and grand prize winning organization will be announced in April.
 The grand prize winner and two other winning organizations will attend a special award ceremony and related events held at the University of Pennsylvania.

 Please see below for a detailed breakdown of each of these phases.